Families in three regional NSW cities – Bathurst Dubbo and Orange – will benefit from 220 new highly energy efficient

 A major LED street lighting rollout and rooftop solar on council facilities are helping the City of Melbourne move towards its sustainability goals.

-A solar energy system at Ayers Rock Resort will use solar to cover up to 30 per cent of its daytime power use and reduce the need for trucked-in fuel.
+A solar energy system at Ayers Rock Resort has the capacity to provide up to 30 per cent of its peak daytime power use and reduce the need for trucked-in fuel.

 Australia’s largest solar and battery storage project to date will reduce DeGrussa copper mine’s reliance on diesel-powered energy.

-A $1.2 million energy efficiency upgrade to the landmark Readers Digest building in Surry Hills, New South Wales, dramatically reduces its lighting and air conditioning costs.
+A $1.2 million energy efficiency upgrade to the landmark Readers Digest building in Surry Hills, New South Wales, dramatically reduced its lighting and air conditioning costs.

-One of Australia’s largest multi-franchise car dealerships, Col Crawford Motors, will use solar and LED lighting technologies to make significant electricity savings.
+One of Australia’s largest multi-franchise car dealerships, Col Crawford Motors, has used solar and LED lighting technologies to make impressive electricity cost savings.

 Major supermarket fresh produce supplier Nu Fruit installed nearly 100KW of solar PV to meet over 10 per cent of the electricity needs of its Wangaratta refrigerated warehouses and cool rooms.

 One of Australia’s largest registered clubs is making its chiller system 50 per cent more efficient and installing an 85kW solar system.

 After investment to quadruple its capacity, Epuron’s Uterne Solar power plant produces enough electricity to power more than 1,000 average Alice Springs households.